anchpop/Zoda/zoda-lang/src/code_samples.md

         e.Result ->: e
         -- No need to pattern match Error because we all know that `{+ +}` can't have any values.

-The snazzy thing is that `match-partial` has extra-special support for these - the values you match against are removed from the type.
+The snazzy thing is that `match-partial` has special support for these - the values you match against are removed from the type.

     deal: {+ a: Int, b: String +} -> Result<{+ a: Int +}, String>
     a.deal = match-partial a with: